 A Virtual Machine (VM) is an environment on a host computer that can be used as if it were a separate physical computer.
-VMs can be used to run multiple operating systems simultaneously.
+VMs can be used to run multiple operating systems simultaneously on a single computer.
 Operating systems running inside a VM see emulated virtual hardware rather than the actual hardware of the host computer.
-This provides more isolation than Jails (page 246), although there is additional overhead.
-A portion of system RAM is assigned to each VM, and each VM uses a zvol (page 122) for storage.
+This provides more isolation than Jails (page 251), although there is additional overhead.
+A portion of system RAM is assigned to each VM, and each VM uses a zvol (page 125) for storage.
 While a VM is running, these resources are not available to the host computer or other VMs.